Menu Search

 Throughout the album, El-P tackles themes of isolation, paranoia, and disillusionment, exploring the darker aspects of the human experience with unflinching honesty.
 Tracks like “Drones Over Brooklyn” and “The Jig Is Up” are powerful indictments of a society that has lost its way, with El-P’s lyrics serving as a wake-up call to those who are willing to listen.

-Cancer 4 Cure’s unconventional production and complex lyrics are not for the faint of heart, but for those who are willing to engage with the album’s content, the album is a deeply rewarding experience.
+Cancer 4 Cure’s unconventional production and complex lyrics are not for the faint of heart, but for those who are willing to engage with the album’s content, the album is a rewarding experience.
 Cancer 4 Cure is an album that stands out for its uncompromising vision and intense sonic palette.
 El-P’s production is both otherworldly and grounded in reality, creating a unique sonic landscape that is both futuristic and deeply rooted in the present.
 The album’s themes of social and political unrest are as relevant today as they were when the album was released, making Cancer 4 Cure a powerful statement from an artist who continues to push the boundaries of Hip Hop.

 Danny Brown - Old (2013)